tomstryhn/Active-Directory-Unknown-SID/README.md

 ### Scan your ACL's on a regular basis

-Finally, and this is the one, that will make you cry, you should on a regular basis scan your Active Directory with a tool like ACLScanner (link in the [Links](#links) section) and go through this list either manually or using a script.
+Finally, and this is the one, that will make you cry, you should on a regular basis scan your Active Directory with a tool like AD ACL Scanner (link in the [Links](#links) section) and go through this list either manually or using a script.
 To identify all the ACL's of your Active Directory to both identify unresolved SIDs, but also to detect unwanted or unintented permission.

 ## Toolbox

+### Basic PowerShell commands

+\>TO COME SHORTLY<

+### Scripts

+\>TO COME SHORTLY<

 ## Links

-Be aware that due to the nature of Github, and the way their links work, these links will not open in a new window, unless you press <CTRL> while clicking them.
+Be aware that due to the nature of Github, and the way links work, these links will not open in a new window, unless you press \<CTRL> or \<SHIFT> while clicking them.

 #### <a href="https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-dtyp/78eb9013-1c3a-4970-ad1f-2b1dad588a25">[MS-DTYP]: SID | Microsoft Docs</a>
 Further reading on the Security Identifier (SID)
 #### [ADSecurity](https://adsecurity.org/?p=1772)
 Article on SID History injection
 #### [AD ACL Scanner](https://github.com/canix1/ADACLScanner)
+Great tool for auditing the ACL's in you Active Directory